shawenyao/jekyll-now/about.md

 Hello world.

 I enjoy data visualization, photography and occasionally, building LEGO sets.
-For more information, check out the links in the bottom.
+For more information, check out the links below.

-_Powered by `jekyll-now` and hosted on *Github Pages*_
+_Powered by `jekyll-now` and hosted on `Github Pages`_